shenwei356/csvtk/doc/docs/usage.md

         f4:sum,f5:sum
         21.50,118.00

-1. but remember not mixing use digital fields and column names
+1. but remember do not mix use column numbers and names

         $ cat testdata/digitals2.csv \
             | csvtk summary -f f4:sum,5:sum -i